Graduate possibilities start with us

 We offer dynamic programs in both engineering and operational technology that will give you the best possible grounding for a career in electricity transmission delivering Queensland's clean energy future.

-Your program
+Your program and rotations

 Our Asset Strategies group is responsible for optimising the lifetime performance of Powerlink network assets from inception through to end of life, to ensure reliability and cost efficiency.